NicolasChoukroun/Franc/README.md

 In call cases, the files are in the /binaries/ directory

-## English - Franc: The crypto that gives and keeps on giving
+## English - Franc: The rebirth of the French currency

 from http://Franc.eu.com/whitepapers.php